krisperu/p3-practice-game-reviews/README.md

 ### Object Association Methods

 #### User
-- `User#favorites`
+- `User#favorite_games`
   - returns a collection of all the games favorited by the User
-  - (at this point, you may run into an issue, you haven't encountered up until now: how in the world can you define more than one `has_many, through:` associations that join the same two models through different join models?
-You'll want to look into [association aliases](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/active-record-associations))
+  - (at this point, you may run into an issue you haven't encountered up until now: how in the world can you define more than one `has_many, through:` association that join the same two models through different join models?
+You'll want to look into [association aliases](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/active-record-associations) and focus on the syntax around using a custom name for a `has_many through:` association)

 #### Game
 - `Game#favoriters`